andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 better than just throwing countless PhD students at the problem (an algorithm I call&hellip; graduate descent)

-Rob goes on to criticise the need for massive data sets in Deep Learning, this is indeed a fair criticism but totally mischaracterises Rich; he doesn't even use the word 'data' once in his essay.
+Brooks goes on to criticise the need for massive data sets in Deep Learning, this is indeed a fair criticism but totally mischaracterises Sutton; he doesn't even use the word 'data' once in his essay.
 A robot that could learn to recognise objects from interaction with the world alone is certainly one of their shared goals.
 Even then, the best one-shot and few-shot learning systems that exist today either make